 In Georgia, you have two years from the date of your accident to file your claim.
 If your case involves negligent action by a government employee, you may have a shorter time period to file your case in.

 There are some exceptions to this two-year rule, although they are not common in many personal injury cases.
-To ensure you meet Georgia’s statute of limitations and to ensure you file your lawsuit in a timely manner, speak to an attorney at Bross, McAllister & Williams, LLC.
+To ensure you meet Georgia’s statute of limitations and to ensure you file your lawsuit in a timely manner, speak to a personal injury attorney in Gwinnett County at Bross, McAllister & Williams, LLC.
 Our firm will determine your appropriate deadline and complete the paperwork necessary to file your case.

 If you have suffered a personal injury you may be able to recover compensation from the negligent party that caused your accident.
 The damages you can recover with a personal injury claim can cover medical bills incurred from treating your injuries, lost wages from time away from work, property damage, and pain and suffering.
 If you suffered the wrongful death of a loved one, you could recover compensation to cover for funeral, burial and other expenses.
 Depending on the specifics of your case a Lawrenceville personal injury lawyer will be able to determine how much your case is worth.